MartinDo24/Analyze-Payment-Transaction-Performance-to-Optimize-Operations-E-commerce-Business-Python/README.md

 ## Task 4: Find the contribution of source_ids of refund transactions (payment_group = ‘refund’), what is the source_id with the highest contribution?

-- Goal :Determine which refund source (identified by source_id) contributes the most to the total refund amount, so that the business can prioritize investigation into its causes and implement targeted strategies to reduce refund losses.
+-Goal :Determine which refund source (identified by source_id) contributes the most to the total refund amount, so that the business can prioritize investigation into its causes and implement targeted strategies to reduce refund losses.

-- Approach:
+-Approach:

 + Filter Refund Transactions: df[df['payment_group'] == 'refund'] isolates refund records.